jpgsaraceni/js-unit-tests/README.md

 **You may need to install mocha globally (`npm i --global mocha`) to run the Mocha CLI**

+### Arrow functions

+Mocha [disourages using arrow functions](https://mochajs.org/#arrow-functions) because they bind `this` to the lexical context, not the Mocha context, and Mocha likes to use `this`.

 ## Code coverage with c8

 [c8](https://github.com/bcoe/c8/) natively supports ESM.
 Install globally (`npm i c8 -g`).
 Add to npm scripts: